-Risk factors can increase a person's risk, but they don't necessarily cause the disease.
+Risk factors can increase a person's risk, but they don't always cause the disease.

 Some people with risk factors never develop cancer.
-Other people can develop cancer
+Other people with cancer have

 Some risk factors are very well known.
-But there is ongoing research about risk factors
+But there's ongoing research about risk factors

 for many types of cancer.